Supporting HHS’s Opioid Initiative

 - Hospitalizations Increase Due to Opioid Overuse

-The rate of hospitalizations for overuse of pain medications has increased more than 150 percent since 1993, according to Hospital Inpatient Utilization Related to Opioid Overuse Among Adults, 1993–2012, a statistical brief from AHRQ’s Healthcare Cost and Utilization Project (HCUP).
-The brief's authors examined HCUP data and found that the rate of hospital stays involving opioid overuse among adults increased from 116.7 to 295.6 stays per 100,000 population from 1993 to 2012.
+The rate of hospitalizations for overuse of pain medications has increased more than 150 percent since 1993, according to Statistical Brief #177, Hospital Inpatient Utilization Related to Opioid Overuse Among Adults, 1993–2012, an AHRQ report from the Healthcare Cost and Utilization Project that found that the rate of hospital stays involving opioid overuse among adults increased from 116.7 to 295.6 stays per 100,000 population from 1993 to 2012.

 The authors found that hospitalization rates were climbing among every adult age group and in every region of the country, making the problem more uniformly widespread than has previously been observed.
 The most significant increases in rates were among women, people living in the Midwest, and people 45 and older.
 The data also show that in 1993, Medicaid was billed for more than twice as many hospitalizations involving opioid overuse as any other payer, but by 2012 these differences diminished, and the largest increase was seen for discharges billed to Medicare.